albertobadia/restrouteros/README.md

-# restrouteros
+# RestRouterOS
-Adds the RestAPIs power to Mikrotik RouterOS
+## Adds the RestAPIs power to Mikrotik RouterOS

+Todo: The docs, testing, dockerize, etc.